Matthew Devotional Commentary

 Matthew 5:18

-The Lord Jesus had just announced that He did not come to destroy the Law but to fulfil both the Law and the prophetic writings and then He continued to explain that not until heaven and earth pass away will the smallest jot or tiniest tittle of the Law pass - for all things had to be accomplished.
+The Lord Jesus had just announced that He did not come to destroy the Law but to fulfil both the Law and the prophetic writings.
+He continued to explain that not until heaven and earth pass away will the smallest jot or tiniest tittle of the Law pass away, for all things have to be accomplished.
 Many use this to insist that the Mosaic Law is part of Church age doctrine without looking into the incredible significance of this one statement of our Lord.

 read more...